MarieRoald/matcouply/docs/coupled_matrix_factorization.rst

     {\mathbf{B}^{(i_1)}}^\mathsf{T}{\mathbf{B}^{(i_1)}} = {\mathbf{B}^{(i_2)}}^\mathsf{T}{\mathbf{B}^{(i_2)}}.

-Models with this constraint are named PARAFAC2 models, and they are commonly used in data mining :cite:p:`chew2007cross,gujral2020spade`, chemometrics :cite:p:`amigo2008solving`, and analysis of electronic health records :cite:p:`afshar2018copa`.
+Coupled matrix factorization models with this constraint are named PARAFAC2 models, and they are commonly used in data mining :cite:p:`chew2007cross,gujral2020spade`, chemometrics :cite:p:`amigo2008solving`, and analysis of electronic health records :cite:p:`afshar2018copa`.

 Non-negativity
 ^^^^^^^^^^^^^^

 Another popular constraint is non-negativity constraints, which are commonly imposed on all parameters of the model.
 Non-negativity constraints are commonly used for non-negative data, where we want non-negative components.
-While this constraint doesn't necessarily provide a unique model, it does improve the uniqueness properties of coupled matrix factorization models.
+While this constraint doesn't necessarily result in a unique model, it does improve the uniqueness properties of coupled matrix factorization models.
 Lately, it has also been a focus on adding non-negativity constraints to PARAFAC2, which often provides a unique model :cite:p:`cohen2018nonnegative,van2020getting,roald2021admm`.
 The added non-negativity constraints improves PARAFAC2 model's numerical properties and it can also make